 This kind of glitter bomb marketing has been around for decades, and I admit I have been guilty of being part of it in the past.
-I was once that young man sprawled across a deck chair (I was young and I needed the money) but as I’ve grown, I’ve moved on.
+I was once that young man sprawled across a deck chair (I was young) but as I’ve grown, I’ve moved on.

 Every person is different – we’re unique.
 We all seek out different experiences from our travels, but on the surface it seems many marketers don’t yet realise this or know how to handle that.
-Where gay travellers are similar, and I’m generalising here, is that many tend to be more internet savvy, stay in nicer places, and have more disposable income.
+Where gay travellers are similar, and I’m generalising here, is they tend to stay in nicer places and have more disposable income.

 A convenient location, good quality room, and plenty of nearby attractions are what I usually seek out first.
 Aside from these points, I want to know I can be myself without looking over my shoulder.
 I want to know I can walk out of my hotel, visit a market, explore a temple, and then stop of at a cafe without someone being offended by the sight of two men travelling together.